Below you will find answers to common questions about A&S advising, processes, and graduation.

-A. Please consult the Academic Calendar for important dates and deadlines: http://www.uky.edu/registrar/registrar-academic-calendar.
-Please mark your personal calendar so these deadlines will not be missed!
+A. Please consult the Academic Calendar for important dates and deadlines.
+Please mark your personal calendar so these deadlines are not missed!

 Q. How do I change my major?
 (Please read each answer thoroughly to choose the option that best applies to you).

 A1.
-If you are changing majors both from and to a major in the College of Arts and Sciences, please go to Patterson Office Tower 202 and fill out a form.
+If you are changing majors within the College of Arts & Sciences, please go to Patterson Office Tower 202 and use the ‘Change Your Major’ Kiosk.

 A3.
-If you are changing majors from another college to A&S, please go to your current college, pick up a change of college form and bring it to Patterson Office Tower 202 along with picture ID.
+If you are changing majors from another college into A&S, request a Transfer Form from your previous college and bring it to Patterson Office Tower 202 along with your Student ID.

 Q. How do I declare a double major, minor, or dual degree in A&S?
 (Please read each answer thoroughly to choose the option that best applies to you).

-A3.
-If you want to declare a dual degree in A&S, please come to Patterson Office Tower 202 and fill out a form.
+If you are an A&S student who wants to declare a dual degree, please come to Patterson Office Tower 202 and fill out paperwork.

 Q. What kinds of petitions are there?
 Where do I file one?
 (Please read each answer thoroughly to choose the option that best applies to you).

 A1.
-As an A&S student you can petition many things such as an A&S college requirement, residency requirement, etc. To file a petition, please discuss this with your academic advisor first and then go to http://www.as.uky.edu/forms-2 to fill out the form.
+As an A&S student you can petition many things such as an A&S college requirement, residency requirement, etc. To file a petition, please discuss this with your academic advisor first and fill out the petition form.
 You may also pick up a printed petition form to hand write out your request in POT 202.
 Decisions on A&S petitions take approximately 2-4 days.
-Your academic advisor will notify you of the decision.
+The college will notify you of the decision.

 A2.
-To file a UK Core, USP petition, or Graduate Writing Requirement exception request, please go here: http://www.uky.edu/UGE/exceptions.html after discussing this with your academic advisor.
+To file a UK Core, USP petition, or Graduate Writing Requirement exception request, please visit http://www.uky.edu/UGE/exceptions.html after discussing this with your academic advisor.

 A3.
-To file a petition regarding a major requirement, you will need to contact the Director of Undergraduate Studies in your major department: http://www.as.uky.edu/directors-undergraduate-studies
+To file a petition regarding a major requirement, you will need to contact the Director of Undergraduate Studies in your major department.